dtimskr/discord-stats-tracker/README.md

-# Discord Stats Tracker BETA
+# Discord Stats Tracker
+Tested on Node v16.9.1

 # Features
 - checking top10 on messages and voice chat using `*top10 msg/v`